You can now Add Friends by Username in Telegram Messaging App

 Share This Post

-Telegram, the security-focused messaging app, now lets you add friends without necessarily knowing their phone number (See step to step guide on how to add username in Telegram).
-An update to the iOS and Android apps today has introduced the option to register a username, although all users must still bind their account to a phone number.
+The Telegram Messaging App, the security-focused messaging app, now lets you add friends without necessarily knowing their phone number (see the step-by-step guide on how to add a username in Telegram).
+An update to the iOS and Android apps today has introduced the option to register a a username, although all users must still bind their account to a phone number.

 The advantage of a username is that you can share your contact details for Telegram without revealing your phone number, thus safeguarding some level of privacy.